Panel User Guide

 The Services provided under the Panel are for Management Advisory Services, commonly known as consultancies.

-Services procured by an Agency under the Panel must meet the definition of a consultancy as set out in Resource Management Guide No 423: Procurement Publishing and Reporting Obligations (RMG 423).
+Services procured by an entity under the Panel must meet the definition of a consultancy as set out in Resource Management Guide No 423: Procurement Publishing and Reporting Obligations (RMG 423).

 The Panel does not include the following non-consultancy services:

-• contractor services performed under the supervision of an Agency, except where this is an Associated Output
+• contractor services performed under the supervision of an entity, except where this is an Associated Output

 • recruitment or labour hire services.